-How to Make Gluten Free Apple Pie
+How to Make Healthy Gluten Free Apple Pie

 To make this pie gluten free, you’ll need to use Gluten Free Pie Crust.
 Make sure the oven has fully preheated before you put the pie in.
 The sudden blast of heat is important to make the little bubbles of fat pop and turn into flakes of crust.
-If the oven were only warm, the crust would just sort of melt and turn heavy rather than flakey.
+If the oven were only warm, the crust would just sort of melt and turn heavy rather than flaky.

 Gluten Free Apple Pie

 - Rolling Pin